Gregory Lee Johnson: Role as defendant in Texas v. Johnson

-Johnson was not the only protestor to be charged with a crime.
+Johnson was not the only protester to be charged with a crime.
 Other charges included: vandalism, disorderly conduct, and a class C misdemeanor with a two hundred dollar fine, and of using abusive and obscene language in a public place causing a crowd to form.
 He was convicted of the desecration of a venerated object in violation of Texas Penal Code Annotated § 42.11(a)(3), sentenced to one year in prison, and fined $2,000.

 Johnson appealed his conviction to the Fifth Court of Appeals of Texas, but lost.
 He next petitioned the Texas Court of Criminal Appeals to review the decision.
 That court overturned his conviction, saying that the State of Texas could not punish Johnson for burning the flag because the First Amendment to the United States Constitution protects such activity as symbolic speech.
 The court also concluded that the flag burning in this case did not cause or threaten to cause a breach of the peace.

 The State of Texas asked the Supreme Court of the United States to hear the case.
 Attorneys David D. Cole and radical civil rights activist William Kunstler acted as Johnson's lawyers.
 In 1989, the Supreme Court handed down a controversial 5–4 decision in favor of Gregory Johnson, holding that Johnson's conviction for flag desecration was inconsistent with the First Amendment.
 The Court's decision invalidated laws against flag desecration in force in forty-eight of the fifty states.